A comprehensive range of access lift solutions

 Broad range

-You can choose from a wide variety of products and disabled lift dimensions to ensure you have an electric wheelchair lift, not only unique, but stylish, and to your wheelchair lift specifications.
+Choose from a wide variety of products and disabled lift dimensions to ensure you have an electric wheelchair lift that is not only unique but also stylish, tailored to your wheelchair lift specifications.

 Safety & standards

 Safety is our utmost priority.
-So we make sure our DDA access lifts help to meet the requirements of the Equality Act, BS 8300:2018, Part M of the Building Regulations and Section 4.2 of the Technical Handbook, covering the requirements that new and existing buildings must meet to ensure ease of access and use.
+We ensure that our DDA access lifts meet the requirements of the Equality Act, BS 8300:2018, Part M of the Building Regulations, and Section 4.2 of the Technical Handbook, which cover the accessibility requirements for both new and existing buildings to facilitate ease of access and use.

 Planning tools